grnet/synnefo/docs/source/devguide.rst

 ====================  ================================
 Request Header Name   Value
 ====================  ================================
-X-Container-Meta-*    Optional user defined metadata
+X-Container-Policy-*  Container behavior and limits X-Container-Meta-*    Optional user defined metadata
 ====================  ================================

 No reply content/headers.

 The operation will overwrite all user defined metadata, except if ``update`` is defined.
+To change policy, include an ``X-Container-Policy-*`` header with the name in the key.
+If no ``X-Container-Policy-*`` header is present, no changes will be applied to policy.
+The ``update`` parameter also applies to policy - deleted values will revert to defaults.
+To delete/revert a specific policy directive, use ``update`` and an empty header value.
+See container ``PUT`` for a reference of policy directives.

 ================  ===============================
 Return Code       Description